 As schools are able to pick their own holiday dates, arranging the annual family holiday can sometimes be tricky!
-Especially when you find out that this year the varying dates for Easter holiday breaks actually falls over three weeks!
-(Last year, it was four!)
-This varies by county too, so if you have a child in primary school in one county, and one in secondary school in another, picking a date to go away can get even more complicated.
+Especially when the varying dates for Easter holiday breaks actually falls over three weeks!
+This varies by county too, so if you have a child in school in one county, and one in school in another, picking a date to go away can get even more complicated.

 So not only do you have the cost and timing of your holiday fluctuating, your parking may end up being a bit more costly, too.
-With this in mind, we took a look at some of the UK’s busiest airports to see how you can avoid paying too much for your airport parking.
+With this in mind, every year we take a look at some of the UK’s busiest airports to see how you can avoid paying too much for your airport parking.

 A sample of car parks were used at each of these locations so individual car parks may vary, and as always prices are subject to change.